near/nearcore/docs/practices/fast_builds.md

 ## Release Builds and Link Time Optimization

 Obviously, `cargo build --release` is slower than `cargo build`.
-What's not entirely obvious is that `cargo build -r` is not as slow as it could be: our `--release` profile is somewhat optimized for fast builds, as it doesn't enable full LTO.

-When building production binaries, we use `lto=true` and `codegen-units=1` options, which make the build significantly slower (but the resulting binary somewhat faster).
-Keep this in mind when running benchmarks or parameter estimation.
+We enable full lto (link time optimization), so our `-r` builds are very slow, use a lot of RAM, and don't take advantage full of parallelism.

+As debug builds are much to slow at runtime for many purposes, we have a custom profile `--profile quick-release` which is equivalent to `-r`, but doesn't do `lto`.

+Use `--profile quick-release` when doing comparative benchmarking, or when connecting a locally build node to a network.
+Use `-r` if you want to get absolute performance numbers.

 ## Linker